Flood Advisory issued for Northeast Prince William Sound by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-22 10:01:00 CDT Expires: 2022-08-22 13:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Pointe Coupee; West Feliciana A strong thunderstorm will impact portions of northwestern West Feliciana, north central Pointe Coupee Parishes in southeastern Louisiana and central Wilkinson Counties through 130 PM CDT At 1231 PM CDT, Doppler radar was tracking a strong thunderstorm 7 miles south of Fort Adams, or 14 miles east of Simmesport, moving northeast at 30 mph.
-HAZARD...Winds in excess of 30 mph and pea size hail.
+Effective: 2022-08-22 23:26:00 MDT Expires: 2022-08-23 00:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Heavy rainfall may lead to minor localized flooding, especially in low-lying areas.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Fergus; Judith Basin A cluster of strong thunderstorm will impact portions of southeastern Judith Basin and southwestern Fergus Counties through 1215 AM MDT At 1139 PM MDT, Doppler radar was tracking scattered strong thunderstorms clustered around Moore, or 15 miles southwest of Lewistown, moving northeast at 10 mph.
+HAZARD...Winds in excess of 30 mph and periods of heavy rain.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Fort Adams and Dolorosa.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH
+Locations impacted include Lewistown, Hobson, Moore, Moccasin, Ackley Lake State Park, Glengarry, Utica, Garneill, Danvers, Giltedge, Hilger, Heath, Buffalo and Benchland.
+This includes the following highways Highway 200 between mile markers 46 and 97.
+Highway 191 between mile markers 1 and 2, and between mile markers 1 and 15.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPH

 weather.gov